sourcegraph/careers/job-descriptions/software-engineer.md

 If you aren't ready to start interviewing, but are interested to stop by our San Francisco office to meet the team, just let us know.

+Sourcegraph is an equal opportunity workplace, we embrace diversity and welcome people from all backgrounds and communities.

 **[Click here to apply](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAADP_pY7jAAAXU)**